 My name is Getrude Mungai.
 I am a Lifestyle designer on sex and relationships.
 A wife, mother, an author/blogger, TV and radio host and a motivational speaker.
-This year I will celebrate my 18th year in marital bliss.
+This year I will celebrate my 20th year in marital bliss.
 Married to the same man; Peter.
-Whom I have been in a relationship with for 23 years.
-I am qualified in my view to advice on marriage.
+Whom I have been in a relationship with for 25 years.
 Peter and I, are blessed with two sons, Mark and Albert who are in their teens.

 Born and raised on the Kenyan coast.
 I am privileged to born and raised in the Rabai community from the Kenyan coast.
 Rabais prepares girls from puberty on the realities of sex and intimacy in marriage.
 The basics of my knowledge is a wealth of African traditional culture.
 This knowledge is from various tribes and communities in East Africa and beyond.
 I have also traveled extensively and learned from my visits.
 From the Indians the art of Kama Sutra and the secret of the Middle East from a Harlem trainer.
 I constantly keep abreast of developments in the sex and intimacy field and read widely.
 With knowledge from the West and East plus experiences and practical experiments in my own marriage, the end product is a customized and tailor made product for our modern African society.

 Corporate motivational talks

 To date I have had sessions with thousands of women locally and abroad as well as a few hundred men.
 Churches, multinational corporations and banks among others are institutions that I have given talks.

 Newspapers and magazines I have written for about sex, romance and relationship include the Sunday Standard newspaper (EVE weekly magazine) my page is titled “between the sheets”.
 For the Nairobi star newspaper I wrote for them for over a year; my column was dubbed “Sex Auntie”.